jesusmartinb/Project3-MemoryGame/README.md

 # Memory Game Project

-Project number 3 belonging to the Udacity Front-End Web Developer Nano Degree
+Project number 3 belonging to the Udacity Front-End Web Developer Challenge Scholarship.

 ## How The Game Works